angadsinghsandhu/Notes/University/Johns Hopkins/Sem 1/NLP/Week 2/ReadMe.md

 Noisy channels the likelihood `p(B|A)`, derived from the initial event that is our prior `p(A)`, both of these terms are finally combined to create our posterior probability `p(A|B)`.

+The type of maximization that happens in a Noisy Channel is called Decoding.

 ## Extraa Reading: Probability Basics

 ## Lecture 5a : Smoothing